MFR6340/theenglishextension.org/young-world-2/unit-1: Five Senses.md

 <a href="https://www.bookdepository.com/Magic-School-Bus-Explores-Senses-Joanna-Cole/9780590446983?ref=grid-view&qid=1673873471036&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/suggestartikel/A1002436648?sq=The%20Magic%20School%20Bus%20Explores%20the%20Senses&stype=productName" rel="nofollow">Buy on Orell Füssli</a>

-## Song for a Whale, by Russell Friedman
+## Song for a Whale, by Lynne Kelly
 <img src="https://i.imgur.com/c4bX7Yh.png" width="25%" />

-A biography on the life of Louis Braille, how he became blind, and his incredible development of the alphabet.
-Appropriate for grades 5-7.
-(Lexile 1000L)
+Summary here.(Lex

 <a href="https://www.bookdepository.com/Louis-Braille-Boy-Who-Invented-Books-for-Blind-Margaret-Davidson/9780590443500" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/suggestartike/A1003330338?sq=Louis%20Braille:%20The%20Boy%20Who%20Invented%20Books%20for%20the%20Blind&stype=productName" rel="nofollow">Buy on Orell Füssli</a>